Robert W. Conn: University of California, San Diego

 In 1993, Conn moved to the University of California, San Diego (UC San Diego) to become dean of its school of engineering, which in 1998 became the Irwin and Joan Jacobs School of Engineering.
 He was also UC San Diego's Walter J. Zable Professor of Engineering Science.
 Conn led the Jacobs School through a period of rapid growth, during which numerous research centers were formed.
 These included the Center for Wireless Communications, the Whitaker Center for Biomedical Engineering, and the California Institute for Telecommunications and Information Technology (Calit2).
 Today, the Jacobs School ranks 10th in the nation and 23rd in the world according to the 2016 Academic Ranking of World Universities in Engineering/Technology and Computer Sciences conducted by ShanghaiRanking Consultancy.
 At UC San Diego Conn also built partnerships between the university and private industry, establishing the von Liebig Center for Entrepreneurism and Technology Transfer.
-During his time at UC San Diego, Conn continued to advise the federal government on fusion energy development.
 In the mid-1990s he served on a committee that reviewed fusion energy for the United States President's Council of Advisors on Science and Technology, also known as PCAST.

 During his career in academia, Conn published more than 300 journal articles, conference papers, book chapters and op-eds related to fusion energy science and engineering.
 Among them was a 216-page book chapter on magnetic fusion reactors in the 1981 book “Fusion,” which was edited by the physicist Edward Teller.

 Private sector

 From 1986 to 1994, roughly paralleling his time at UCLA, Conn co-founded a company called Plasma & Materials Technologies, Inc. (PMT), which developed a system known as MORI that was used for plasma etching and chemical vapor deposition (CVD), steps that are central to the fabrication of semiconductors.
 The company had an initial public offering, or IPO, on NASDAQ in 1995, and was later acquired.
-Over the years, Conn has served on the boards of several public companies involved in the semiconductor industry.
 From 2002 to 2008, after leaving the Jacobs School at UC San Diego, Conn became managing director of Enterprise Partners Venture Capital (EPVC), a venture capital firm that invested in both high technology and biotechnology companies.